Jump to main content

 • 2.5 per cent energy efficiency enhancements per year*

-• Net positive increase of ecosystem services in major projects
+• Net positive increase of ecosystem services in larger projects

 • Re-use in all projects